 Room Confinement and Isolation

-• The number of times isolation and room confinement were used
+• The number of times RCI were used

-• The circumstances leading to the use of isolation and room confinement
+• The circumstances leading to the use of RCI

-• The duration of each use of isolation and whether, for each instance of isolation, the use of isolation lasted more than four hours within a twenty-four hour period
+• Duration of each use of isolation and whether it lasted more than 4 hours within a 24 hour period

-• Whether or not supervisory review occurred and was documented for each instance of isolation and room confinement
+• Whether or not supervisory review happened and was documented

-• Whether or not a medical assessment or review and a mental health assessment or review were conducted and documented for each instance of isolation
+• Whether or not a medical and mental health assessment happened and was documented

-• If the affected juvenile was not afforded access to medication, meals, and reading material during the term of confinement for each instance of isolation and room confinement.
+• If the juvenile was afforded access to medication, meals, and reading material

-In response to these requirements, DCYF has generated a dashboard displaying the pertinent data.
+The dashboard below shows this data.
 Descriptions of the data are included alongside graphs.
-Additionally, further context for understanding and interpreting these data is provided here and in a written report prepared for the legislature.
+Further context for understanding and interpreting the data is in a written report prepared for the Legislature.

 Footnotes